Skip Navigation

 Budget Revision

-Whenever any change is to be made in the budget of a pending proposal (that has already been submitted to a sponsoring agency), ORS must be notified through either the PDS or SPC.
+Whenever any change is to be made in the budget of a pending proposal (that has already been submitted to a sponsoring agency), ORS must be notified through either the PS or AA specialist.
 The PI will be notified if the revised budget must be processed and re-routed for university approval.
 If a re-route is necessary, the revised budget, justification, and any accompanying change in the scope of work must be processed with the same signatures as the original proposal to ensure that all parties who signed the original are aware of any changes which might affect the original approval.
 (Also see the budget menu item on the Research Services website.)

 Approval to Submit a Proposal